-- 1. Successful completion of the 10th grade. - 2.
-Completion of an Application for Accelerated and Dual Enrollment and the Statement of Eligibility for Dual Enrollment/Dual Credit and Accelerated High School Students certifying that students have a minimum cumulative B average and recommending that they be admitted under this policy.
+- 1. Successful completion of the 10th grade. - Completion of an Application for Accelerated and Dual Enrollment and the Statement of Eligibility for Dual Enrollment/Dual Credit and Accelerated High School Students certifying that students have a minimum cumulative B average and recommending that they be admitted under this policy.

 3. Enrollment only in postsecondary courses for which high school prerequisites have been completed (for example, students may not take English Composition until all required high school English courses have been completed).
-High School students must take the Compass exam and place in eligible courses.
+High School students must take the ACCUPLACER[®] exam and place in eligible courses.

-Students may enroll in academic, career and technical, or health courses in accordance with guidelines of the Alabama Department of Postsecondary Education.
+Students may enroll in academic, career and technical, or health courses in accordance with guidelines of the Alabama Community College System.

-Exceptions may be granted by the Chancellor of the Alabama Department of Postsecondary Education for students documented as gifted and talented according to standards included in the Alabama Administrative Code § 290-8-9.12.
+Exceptions may be granted by the Chancellor of the Alabama Community College System for students documented as gifted and talented according to standards included in the Alabama Administrative Code § 290-8-9.12.
 Exceptions apply only to requirements 1 and 3 above.